At Your Service Since 1889 - The Story of McMinnville Water and Light

-With the great westward migration of 1843 came pioneers who would help to develop the community of McMinnville.
-Samuel Cozine, John Baker and Sebastian Adams are counted among early pioneers whose names are memorialized in street, school and creek names in the community.
-These men all played a part in McMinnville’s development, but W.T.
-Newby was to set a course that would eventually lead to a municipally owned utility.
+With the great westward migration came pioneers who developed the community of McMinnville.
+We see some of their names – Adams, Baker, Cozine and Newby – memorialized in our schools, streets and creeks.
+These individuals played roles in McMinnville’s development, but William T. Newby set a course that led to a municipally owned utility.

 John G. Baker and William T. Newby met on their journey west as members of the 1843 wagon train led by Dr. Marcus Whitman.
 They settled in Yamhill County, created by the Provisional Legislature as the second of Oregon’s four original districts.
 Lafayette served as the seat of government and the hub of transportation due to its location on the main wagon road and its proximity to the falls on the Yamhill River.

 Baker, his wife and their two sons, continued westward from Lafayette, eventually squatting on a tract of land north of McMinnville where he built a cabin at the confluence of two creeks, known today as Panther and Baker creeks.
 Newby claimed property to the south of his friend’s land, located roughly along today’s Baker Street, then but a trail.
 He constructed his cabin on land near today’s Carnegie Library building.

 Soon after it designated Oregon as a US territory (1849), Congress passed the Oregon Donation Land Act (1850), which enabled early settlers to obtain a legal title to their land claim by both residing on and making improvements to it for a period of four years.
 In those early days, barges and steamboats navigated the Yamhill and Willamette Rivers, delivering locally produced grain to Oregon City mills for processing and ferrying items back to Lafayette from Oregon City for dispersal by wagon to various points in the surrounding countryside.